MicrosoftDocs/visualstudio-docs/docker/tutorials/docker-tutorial-share.md

 ## Next steps

 Congrats.
-You've completed part 2 and learned how to update your code and and run your image on a new instance.
+You've completed part 2 and learned how to update your code and run your image on a new instance.

 Here are some resources that might be useful to you: